Yerba Buena, California

-San Francisco in 1848, not long after being renamed from Yerba Buena, looking to the north-east over Yerba Buena Cove toward Yerba Buena Island.
+San Francisco in 1848, not long after being renamed from Yerba Buena, looking to the northeast over Yerba Buena Cove toward Yerba Buena Island.
 Lithograph by Sarony & Major from sketch by J. C. Ward.

 Yerba Buena was an anchorage spot and later a settlement that grew into the city of San Francisco, California.
-The settlement, built in an area known earlier as El Paraje de Yerba Buena and named for an herb that grew abundantly there, was founded in 1834 and was located near the northeastern end of the San Francisco Peninsula, on the shores of Yerba Buena Cove.
+The settlement, built in an area known earlier as El Paraje de Yerba Buena and named for a herb that grew abundantly there, was founded in 1834 and was located near the northeastern end of the San Francisco Peninsula, on the shores of Yerba Buena Cove.
 Yerba Buena was the first Spanish colonial or Mexican civilian settlement in San Francisco, which had previously only had indigenous, missionary, and military settlements, and was originally intended as a trading post for ships visiting San Francisco Bay.
 The settlement was arranged in the Spanish style around a plaza that remains as the present day Portsmouth Square.
 The area that was the Yerba Buena settlement is now in the Financial District and Chinatown neighborhoods of San Francisco.